mariaLauraDev/repoair-moqa-network/README.md

      - `long`: Longitude coordinate.
    These fields must match those specified in `src/utils/markersProps.js`.

-   - **Air Quality Monitoring Data**: This collection stores the air quality data collected by the monitors.
+   - **Air Quality Monitoring Data**: se as `VUE_APP_MARKERS_COLLECTION_NAME`, this collection stores the air quality data collected by the monitors.
 The structure of the documents in this collection should adhere to the fields defined in `/Users/marialaura/repoair-moqa-network/src/utils/monitorsProps.js`.

 3. **Environment Variables and Server Setup**: After setting up your Firebase project and ensuring the correct database structure, you need to configure the environment variables as per the `.env.sample`.
 Then, execute `yarn serve` to launch the server on port 8080.